Monette5/100-days-of-code/log.md

 **Thoughts:** Changed the pug html to standard html - much easier now

+### Day 11 25 April 2018

+**Progress**: Working on twitter bot

+**Thoughts:** Instead of working with the lovely #freeCodeCamp tonight I was trying to make a twitter bot with node.js.
+A little error to sort tomorrow, but so far so good.

 <div class="container-fluid">

   <a href="#"><img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. "></a>